dinhhung2512/Archon/README.md

   - If a miner doesn't communicate with Archon for longer than this period, Archon will no longer consider that miner's reported capacity as part of your total plot size. *For example, with the default setting of 30 minutes: If Miner System A has 50 TiB and Miner System B has 30 TiB, but Miner System B stops communication with Archon for 30 minutes or more, Archon will report your total plot capacity as 50 TiB rather than 80 TiB.*
 - `minerOfflineWarnings` *`Boolean`*
   - Optional.
 Default = true
-  - If enabled, Archon will check every 5 minutes for miners that haven't sent an update in more than `minerUpdateTimeout` seconds (Default = 1800 seconds or 30 minutes) and show a warning in the console and write a warning to the log file if logging is enabled.
+  - If enabled, Archon will check every 5 minutes for miners that haven't sent an update in more than **half of** `minerUpdateTimeout` seconds (Default = 1800 seconds or 30 minutes) and show a warning in the console and write a warning to the log file if logging is enabled.

 ## Sample configuration file
 Archon will look in the working directory (usually the same location as the executable) for `archon.yaml`.